Megha849/HygieiaDocs/pages/hygieia/API/api.md

 monitor.proxy.password=[proxy password]
 ```

 All the above values are optional.
-Even without the properties file you must be able to run the API (assuming you have MongoDB installed with no authorization).
+If you have MongoDB installed with no authorization, you must be able to run the API even without the properties file.

 Note the following: